 First, let’s go over some of the neck wallets that are worth taking a look at if you are planning to get one.
 Keep in mind that the products below are in no particular order, and that they are all very similar – and so, your preferences regarding design will be the main deciding factor.

 1. YOMO Classic Neck Travel Wallet

-The first wallet I will mention in this list is the YOMO Classic Neck Travel Wallet – and while the list is in no particular order, this one certainly is one of my most favorite ones out of the nine.
-While the one pictured here is in “basic blue” color, there are several variations of the wallet including red, brown, black, and even a “vegan leather” one.
+The first product that I will mention is the YOMO Classic Neck Travel Wallet.
+While, as mentioned above, this list is in no particular order, this one is certainly one of my most favorite ones out of the seven.
+The pictured one is blue, but there are other variations of the wallet – including red, brown, black, and even “vegan leather” – as well.

-One thing that differentiates YOMO wallets from many of the others in the market is the material they’re made out of.
-(Aside from the vegan leather one) the wallets are made out of waterproof canvas which – at least in my opinion – looks nicer than the more synthetic-looking materials of the other models.
+One thing that differentiates YOMO wallets from many of the others in the market is the material they’re made of.
+Aside from the vegan leather one, they are made of waterproof canvas which – at least in my opinion – looks nicer than the more synthetic-looking materials of the other models.

 As for its storage capabilities, the wallet is equipped with five pockets for your valuables – each of which offers RFID-theft protection.
-And, its backside is lined with a soft fabric to prevent itching if you decide to wear it under your shirt.
+On a separate note, its backside is lined with a soft fabric to prevent itching if you decide to wear it under your shirt.

 2. Pacsafe Coversafe V75 RFID Blocking Neck Pouch

 The Pacsafe Coversafe V75 RFID Blocking Neck Pouch is about as simple as a neck wallet can get.
 That does not mean that it’s not worth taking a look at, though.
 Especially so, if you don’t like having your things organized in multiple pockets.